storesafe/cordova-sqlcipher-adapter/README.md

 ### Plugin usage examples

-TBD WANTED: samples using this plugin version (with encryption)
+FUTURE TODO (WANTED): samples using this plugin version (with encryption)

 **WITHOUT SQLCIPHER:**